 - Juice of one lemon

 - 1 tablespoon Ras el Hanout*

 *Ras el Hanout is a spice blend popular across North Africa.
 There is no standard recipe — it can vary widely, and sometimes includes more than 100 (!!) ingredients, but common components are: black pepper, cinnamon, cardamom, clove, nutmeg, turmeric, cayenne and black pepper.
 You can find the blend online or in some grocery stores, or make it yourself (here’s Elise’s recipe).

 1) Cook the barley with the stock according to package directions.
 Strain the cooked barley and run it under cold water to cool it quickly.
 Make sure to remove as much water as possible afterward.

-2) In a large bowl, combine the chickpeas, pine nuts, apricots, mint, lemon juice, spices, olive oil and the cooled barley.
+2) In a large bowl, combine the carrots, chickpeas, pine nuts, apricots, mint, lemon juice, spices, olive oil and the cooled barley.
 Mix well, and add salt to taste.
 Refrigerate for an hour before serving.